Scottish Marine Robotics Facility

 - environmental dynamics of cold-water coral reefs

-Our latest major project was deploying the first geochemistry lander into the Mariana Trench in 2010 for carbon cycling investigations.
+In 2010 we deployed the first geochemistry lander into the Mariana Trench for carbon cycling investigations.
 More...

 Facilities and equipment